Don't Let Hearing Loss Sneak Up on You

 One way VA helps Veterans with hearing problems is by providing hearing aids.

 If you qualify for VA health care you can receive hearing aids.
 Once a VA audiologist evaluates you and determines your need for a hearing aid, you will be scheduled to be fit for your hearing aids.
-VA will routinely provide hearing aid batteries and other hearing aid accessories, such as wax guards, at no charge to you.
+Many hearing aids can now be adjusted remotely through a VA Video Connect (VVC) visit.

-Eligible Veterans can order new batteries for their hearing aids through:
+Eligible Veterans can order new batteries for their hearing aids: